maabrown/AKQA-Site/README.md

 Point your browser to localhost:8080 (unless you change the port number)

 You can stop the app by Pressing CTRL+C

+### Notes

+ - I chose to not use jQuery because I felt that I was not using it enough to justify using it.
+I bring this up because I make an API call for the 'products.json' file using traditional vanilla Javascript.
+I want you to know that this was a choice rather than a demonstration of a lack of experience with jQuery.
+(This same choice includes using the includes() and map() functions - both exist in jQuery but I used vanilla JavaScript instead).
+ - I have changed the layout of the information of the site depending on the responsive technology you are using to view the site (mobile, tablet, desktop).
+ - I have included a source map with my repo since my styles.min.css file, which is linked in the header, is minified.
+This will allow you to take a deeper look into my style choices.

 Thank you for your time and taking a look!